ManageIQ/manageiq-documentation/self_service_user_interface_guide/_topics/navigating_self_service_ui.md

-## Navigating the Self Service User Interface
+## browsing the Self Service User Interface

 The Self Service user interface has a slideout navigation menu on the left that can be minimized by clicking the menu icon (≡), like in the full administrative user interface.
 The slideout navigation menu comprises of the following tabs: